clarissalabrum/math4610-1/syllabus/md/syllabus.md

-If you have not completed a computer programming class, for example USU courses CS 1400 Introduction to Computer Science - CS 1 and/or CS 1410 Introduction to Computer Science - CS 2, you will {\bf NOT} be able to complete this course.
+If you have not completed a computer programming class, for example USU courses CS 1400 Introduction to Computer Science - CS 1 and/or CS 1410 Introduction to Computer Science - CS 2, you will **NOT** be able to complete this course.
 This course is not intended to be a platform for learning a computer programming language.
-This course is intended to provide students with an opportunity to apply an already mastered computer programming skill set to algorithm development and implementation.
-Students {\bf MUST} be able to write computer programs on the first day of class - {\bf NO EXCEPTIONS}.
+Math 4610 is a course that is intended to provide students with an opportunity to apply already mastered computer programming skills to algorithm development and implementation.
+Students **MUST** be able to write computer programs on the first day of class - **NO EXCEPTIONS**.

 <hr>